-Antique homes, historic sites and landscapes are significant features of Sandwich.
-The Historic Marker Program honors the town’s history and the stewardship that has preserved its special character over the years.
-The program recognizes historic homes and buildings by a dated wooden sign approved by the Sandwich Historical Commission to help raise the awareness and appreciation of your home or business and the most treasured resources of Sandwich.
+Purpose: Antique homes and historic sites are significant features of the town of Sandwich.
+The Historic Marker Program was established to honor the town’s history and the stewardship that preserves its special character.
+The program recognizes each property with a handsome dated sign that helps raise awareness of and appreciation for the historic nature of your home or business as one of our most treasured assets.

-Your house must be at least 100 years of age, or listed on the National Register or determined by the Sandwich Historical Commission to be historically significant.
+Eligibility: Any building that is at least 100 years of age is eligible for a historic marker.
+Also eligible is any building on the National Register of Historic Places or that the Sandwich Historical Commission (SHC) determines to be historically significant.

-Markers will display the original owner’s name or original building name and the year (or circa year) of construction.
-In certain circumstances, the SHC will consider an alternate name if the person was a significant owner or occupant of the building.
-Markers are generally expected to be located on the front facade of your historic home or building.
+What information is displayed?
+The marker will include the original owner’s name or original building name as well as the year or approximate year of construction.
+In certain circumstances, an alternate name will be considered if the individual was a significant owner or occupant.

 Where will it be installed?
 For consistency and to assist visitors to Sandwich admiring your historic home or business, markers are expected to be installed so they are easily viewable from the street, usually on the front façade.

 Questions: Email our program coordinators at HistoricalCommission@sandwichmass.org or call:

 Joanne Richardson – 860-989-6864

 The Sandwich Old King’s Highway Historic District Committee reviewed the above SHC procedures; approved this particular style, color, and size of the SHC decorative and historic markers; and agreed that no additional Sandwich Historic District permit or hearing is needed.